-The deposits of Quaternary age consist of lithified fanglomerate, wind-deposited material, alluvium, talus, and landslides.
-A hard, thoroughly cemented fanglomerate crops out over a small area in the center of Paradox Valley and at several localities on the northeast side of the floor of the valley; the outcrops in these latter localities were too small to map.
+The deposits of Quaternary age consist of lightfield fanglomerate, wind-deposited material, alluvium, talus, and landslides.
+A hard, thoroughly cemented fanglomerate crops out on a low hill in Paradox Valley.
 The fanglomerate consists of a poorly sorted, rudely bedded accumulation of sand and angular fragments and boulders derived from the older formations in the walls of the valley.
-The age of this fanglomerate is uncertain but it may be as old as Pliocene.
-Extensive deposits of light-red sandy and silty material mantle the benches and mesa tops.
+The age of this deposit is uncertain but it may possibly be as old as Pliocene.
+Extensive deposits of light-red sandy and silty material mantle the long dip slopes northeast and southwest of Paradox Valley.
 This material appears to be mostly wind-deposited, although much of it has been reworked by water and intermixed with sheet wash.
-These deposits have not been mapped where they are spotty, discontinuous, or less than a foot thick; the greatest observed thickness is about 10 feet.
-The floors of Paradox Valley are covered with soils and alluvium that generally differ markedly from the wind-deposited material on the mesas.
+These deposits have not been mapped where they are unusually spotty, discontinuous, or less than a foot thick; the greatest observed thickness in some dry washes on mesa tops is about 10 feet.
+The floor of Paradox Valley is covered with soils that generally differ markedly from the wind-deposited material on the mesas.
 These valley soils are derived not only from wind-blown material but also from the disintegration of the rocks exposed on the valley walls and floors.
-Considerable alluvium has accumulated along the Dolores River because of ponding in Paradox Valley during periods of high water.
-Talus covers many of the steeper slopes.
-Except for the fanglomerate these deposits are in places difficult to differentiate and they have not, therefore, been separated on the geologic map.
-Landslides consisting largely of Brushy Basin debris are prominent along the sides of Paradox Valley.
+Gravel and alluvium cover some of the stream beds.
+Considerable talus has accumulated on many of the steeper slopes.
+Because these various deposits are difficult to differentiate in some places, they have not been separated on the geologic map.
+Great landslides consisting largely of Brushy Basin debris blanket parts of the southwest side of Paradox Valley.